 Propagation

-- Seeds: Soak the seeds in warm water overnight before planting to enhance germination.
+How to grow Acacia bonsai from seed: Soak seeds in warm water overnight before planting to enhance germination.

 Planting and Soil Requirements